Diarylide pigment: Production and properties

+Preparation

-The formation of diarylide pigments involves the reaction of doubly diazotized aromatic diamines (derivatives of benzidine) with acetoacetanilide.
-By varying both of these components, several useful pigments have been produced.
+The formation of diarylide pigments involves the reaction of doubly diazotized aromatic diamines (derivatives of benzidine) with acetoacetanilides.
+By varying both of these components the benzidine and the acetoacetanilide - several useful pigments have been produced.
 A related family of organic pigments are the simpler arylides, which arise from the coupling of mono-diazonium salts with the same coupling partners.

 The pigments' colors can range from yellow to yellow-green.
 One common diarylide yellow pigment is Pigment yellow 12.
 From the selection of diarylide yellow pigments shown below one can appreciate the subtle changes in the substituents.
 Worldwide production of organic pigments was estimated to be about 250,000 metric tons (t) in 2006, with about 25%, or 62,500 t, being diarylide yellows.